mayurdb/gsoc2018/README.md

-## Spark3D
+## spark3D

-spark3D is as an open-source Apache Spark extension to process large-scale 3D data-sets from, Astrophysics, High Energy Physics, Meteorology, etc. The library works on top of the latest Spark versions (2.0+), has user-friendly APIs (in Scala and Python), works on top of HDFS and supports all major file formats (CSV, Parquet, JSON, Avro, etc.) including popular scientific file formats such as FITSa.
+spark3D is as an open-source Apache Spark extension to process large-scale 3D data-sets from, Astrophysics, High Energy Physics, Meteorology, etc. The library works on top of the latest Spark versions (2.0+), has user-friendly APIs (in Scala and Python), works on top of any DFS (Distributed File System) and supports all major file formats (CSV, Parquet, JSON, Avro, etc.) including popular scientific file formats such as FITS.

 ## Approach

 ![Workflow](/assets/img.png)

 **Step - 1:**
-Load the data from the source into a raw RDD and then subsequently mapped to a 3D RDD (Point3DRDD or SphereRDD).
+Load the data from the source into a raw RDD and then subsequently map to a 3D RDD (Point3DRDD or SphereRDD).

 **Step - 2:**
 Partition the 3D space (Octree/Onion partitioning) to map points which are in proximity to one another to a uniquely identifiable region.
 Once such regions are identified, map all data points inside one region to a unique RDD partition.